AndreaM19/TimeLapser/README.md

 # TimeLapser
-A Python application for Timelapse video with Raspberri Pi e Raspberry Camera
+#### Timelapse video with Raspberri Pi e Raspberry Camera

+### What is TimeLapser
+TimeLapser is a Python application based on the Raspberry Pi Camera module and his Python libraries